CraigRodrigues/Weekly-Coding-Reports/test.md

    return `PASSED [${testName}]`;
    return `FAILED [${testName}] - Expected "${expected}", but got "${actual}"`;
    ```
+ - Should a test be made that is meant to not pass or is negative?

 Asked someone on Slack who went to Dev Bootcamp for good resources for Hack Reactor.
 She said: